Travelling with a Motorhome on the New Zealand Cook Strait Ferry

 • Hidden bays — only accessible by sea.

-Amenities on the inter island ferries
+Amenities on the Cook Strait ferries

 The Interislander’s three ferries on the Cook Strait route are named the Kaiarahi, Kaitaki and Aratere.